AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit1.md

 <details>
 <summaryAssignment Header></summary>

-All submitted documents and `.java` files must include the following header.
+All submitted documents and `.java` files must include the header below.
 This mirrors the block comment required in `Main.java` and follows the standard used by university CS departments.

 ```
 Name:          [Your Full Name]